BigheadSMZ/Zelda-LA-DX-HD-Mods/README.md

 `https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Mods/raw/refs/heads/main/Mods/<-ModNameHere->.7z`

 ## **Average Users:**
 Do NOT start discussions here or your post will be deleted.
 You may discuss mods on their respective threads.
+If you have an issue with the game, report an issue on the main repository [here](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/issues) or start a new discussion [here](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/discussions).